slamora/brackets-wiki/Brackets-Extensions.md

 ## Installing Extensions ##

-As of Sprint 22, you can install an extension directly within the Brackets UI: just Select _File > Install Extension_ and provide a URL to a GitHub repo or a ZIP file.
-To install most of the extensions below, just right click its link, copy the URL and then paste into the Install Extension dialog.
+To install most of the extensions below, just right click its link, copy the URL and then paste into the *File > Install Extension...* dialog.
 Extensions will start up right away after they're installed.

+(Some extensions might not work by just copying and pasting the GitHub repo URL if they have submodules.
+Authors who post such extensions are encouraged to link directly to a ZIP file with all the submodules included.)

 #### Updating and Removing Extensions